Islamic Polyhedral Weights

 "Flinders Petrie, whose weights were acquired largely in Egypt, does not mention these small weights at all (His own remark, regarding weights in general, is that the fellahin who supplied him considered them worthless, and threw them away, until they were offered a reward --- after which he acquired more than five thousand specimens.)"
 [Note: This is about all weights, not just polygonal weights.
 Petrie's comments are from long ago--near the 1920s.]

 10-dirham weight with two octagons and 24 smaller nearly-square sides in eight vertical rows of three sides each.
-Each side is rounded making this weight almost a truncated sphere.
+Each side is rounded making this weight almost a truncated sphere--a spheroid or "peeled orange."

 "Bird's eye" pattern only in the octagons.